dhemery/cwd.dhemery.com/site/posts/2003-05-saying_yes_letting_go.md

 ---
-category:  Resistance
+title: Saying Yes, Letting Go
 date: 2003/05/06 16:00:00
 tags:
 - power
-title: Saying Yes, Letting Go
-comments: true
-published: true
-layout: post
+- resistance

 ---

 <p> Sometimes <strong>saying yes is hard.</strong>  My challenge today is to pull the trigger on a long-overdue decision.  <em>I've decided to focus my consulting business on a specific area of service:</em>